Community transport, housing, pubs - business success factors

-In last week’s blog we discussed some of the key findings from NatCen Social Research and WPI Economics’ research, commissioned by Power to Change, that explores what makes a successful community business in the housing, transport and pub sectors.
+In last week’s blog I discussed some of the key findings from NatCen Social Research and WPI Economics’ research, commissioned by Power to Change, that explores what makes a successful community business in the housing, transport and pub sectors.
 The focus this week is on the factors that relate to the business itself.

 Business planning is at the heart of success